shift-devs/ws-media-triggers/README.md

 Used to play videos in a browser when certain events trigger them

 > [!NOTE]
+> No authorization is being done, and only one user is taken into account.
-> No authorization is being done.
-It's probably not wise to run this on a public server for others to access.
+> It's probably not wise to run this on a public server for others to access.

 ## Preparations